-If the finance/accounting dept was completely siloed, as it is common with businesses that use software such as QuickBooks, Sage, or Xero to manage their accounting and financial processes, the departments would miss important financial insight in order to make key decisions.
-Or it will require fetching and duplicating data and reports across departments.
+But why is the finance module always required in the case of an ERP?
+If the finance/accounting dept was completely siloed, as it is common with businesses that use software such as QuickBooks, Sage, or Xero.
+They would miss important financial insights.
+For?
+Making key decisions.
+Or will require fetching and duplicating data and reports across departments.
 Some of the key decisions organizations typically make with the help of an ERP are:

+As you can imagine, these decisions can’t be made without financial data.
 Now that we agree that ERPs embed accounting and finance processes across the enterprise.
-Imagine how your salesperson would react if you asked them to learn how accounting works.
-This is why ERPs are also very good at encapsulating accounting or finance knowledge from an average business user so that accounting could be performed in an automated fashion in the background with all necessary controls and insight that a growing enterprise needs while business users get to see the details that are most important to them for their specific role.
-While this could be a great convenience for business users, it might not be as comfortable for a finance person who might be intimately familiar with accounts and journal entries.
-There is always a bit of learning curve for every user and a successful ERP implementation requires that users forget their old habits and learn new ways of doing things.
+Imagine how your salesperson would react if you asked them to learn accounting.
+This is why ERPs are also very good at encapsulating accounting.
+So accounting could be performed in an automated fashion in the background.
+And the insight that a growing enterprise needs while business users get to see the details most critical for their specific role.
+While this could be a great convenience for business users, it might not be as comfortable for a finance person who might be intimately familiar with journal entries.
+There is always a bit of a learning curve for every user.
+And a successful ERP implementation requires that users forget their old habits and learn new ways of doing things.

 ERPs are also very good at automating enterprise-wide workflows.
 Improving inter-departmental communication and collaboration and enhancing customer experience.
 For example, when you get an inquiry for a quote from your customer, your sales team will look into inventory.
 And check if the order can be fulfilled from a nearby warehouse.
 If not, the sales team might book the order from this warehouse.
 And alert the other distribution center to ship the product directly from there.
 Or transfer it to this location in order to ship from here.